Why Cornel West runs in 2024: Alternative to ‘fascism’ and ‘neoliberalism’

 Presidential candidate and public intellectual Cornel West sits down with reporters at a Monitor Breakfast to talk about his candidacy and the future of America.

-“To me, brother Donald Trump is a bona fide gangsta and a neofascist. ...
+“To me, brother Donald Trump is a bona fide gangster and a neofascist. ...
 So I understand the fears,” Dr. West told reporters at a breakfast Thursday hosted by the Monitor.
 But “brother Biden has a military adventurism as part and parcel of his past and present.”

 Both men, Dr. West says, are “beneath mediocrity,” though he sees some “positive features” in President Biden over former President Trump.
 Ultimately, he says, “we got one who’s pushing us toward a second civil war at home, and the other is pushing us toward a World War III abroad.”